nbontemps/Backup-Files/README.md

-# Backup-Files
+# Backup-Files: a VBS script to boost your productivity.
-Create backups of your files automatically: a VBS script to boost your productivity.
+Create backups of your files automatically with timestamp.

 ## Guidelines:
 1. Put the CreateBackups.vbs in the folder where the file(s) you want to back up is/are.